smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## Computed Columns
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 A computed column is a virtual column that is not physically stored in a table.
 A computed column expression can use data from other columns to calculate a value.
 When an expression is applied to a column with a NULL marker, a NULL marker will be the return value.
-Here we add the value `2` to the `Quantity` field in `TableB` (which includes a NULL marker in the `Quantity` field.
+Here, we add the value `2` to the `Quantity` field in `TableB` (which includes a NULL marker in the `Quantity` field.

 ```sql
 SELECT Fruit,